 Entry Point North Ireland officially opened a new Air Traffic Control Tower Simulator at its Dublin Air Traffic Control Centre (ATCC) at Dublin Airport today (Tuesday, 27 June 2017).
-The new high-technology simulator, the second such installation in Europe, will be the platform in respect to all future aerodrome training for Irish Aviation Authority (IAA) Dublin-based air traffic control officers.
+The new high-technology simulator, the second such installation in Europe following on from Entry Point North’s TWR simulator in Copenhagen, will be the platform in respect to all future aerodrome training for Irish Aviation Authority (IAA) Dublin-based air traffic control officers.

-This instalation enhances the expansion of Entry Point North Ireland operations in Ireland, whose core training centre is in Shannon Co Clare.
-The expansion will serve to manage the increased training demand from Dublin ATC operations to handle the ever increasing airport traffic.
+This installation enhances the expansion of Entry Point North Ireland operations in Ireland, whose core training centre is in Shannon Co Clare.
+The expansion will serve to manage the increased training demand from Dublin ATC operations to handle the ever-increasing airport traffic.
 It will also provide an upgraded state-of-the-art tower simulator to support the most intricate extra training requirements and procedure evaluation for the proposed new runway for 2020.

 “Today marks another great milestone for Entry Point North Ireland; we are a world-leading Air Traffic Management training provider and this technologically advanced tower simulator in Dublin positions us well in the years ahead.”